Arkansas school district allows paper to post banned article

 The source also shared a video which showed the father of one football player burning Har-ber gear in a fire pit.
 Also recorded was Springdale High’s football coach, which Herald staff thought constituted a recruitment violation.

 Williams said the immediate reception by the school community was “almost unanimously positive.
-My track coach came up and shook my hand and told me it was a good article.
+My track coach came up and shook my hand and told me it was a good article.”
 In a Nov.
 27 letter, Har-ber principal Paul Griep instructed Sprague not to publish anything without prior administrative review.
 The district also said it was reviewing existing rules and would establish new protocols for student publications.

 “It is my expectation and the expectation of the district, that no student publications will be printed, posted online, or distributed until they are reviewed by building/district administration,” Griep wrote.
 He also said that should the staff ignore the directive, Sprague would face “disciplinary action, up to, and including a recommendation for termination of your employment contract.”